Programme - Arts Festival Summit 2026

 Delegates will take the cable car that offers stunning views on the mountains of Boka Bay, Kotor Bay, and Tivat Bay.

-20.00 | Last evening dinner
+20.30 | Last evening dinner at Bruno Restaurant at Avala Hotel

 Tuesday 19 May